Zero page: Computers with few CPU registers

-Contrary to the zero page's original preferential use, some modern operating systems such as FreeBSD, Linux and Microsoft Windows actually make the zero page inaccessible to trap uses of null pointers.
-Such pointer values may legitimately indicate uninitialized values or sentinel nodes, but they do not point to valid objects.
-Buggy code may try to access an object via a null pointer, and this can be trapped at the operating system level as a memory access violation.
+Some processors, such as the Motorola 6809 and the aforementioned WDC 65C816, implement a “direct page register” (DP) that tells the processor the starting address in RAM of what is considered to be zero page.
+In this context, zero page addressing is notional; the actual access would not be to the physical zero page if DP is loaded with some address other than $00 (or $0000 in the case of the 65C816).

 Interrupt vectors

 Some computer architectures still reserve the beginning of address space for other purposes, though; for instance, Intel x86 systems reserve the first 256 double-words of address space for the interrupt vector table (IVT) if they run in real mode.

 A similar technique of using the zero page for hardware related vectors was employed in the ARM architecture.
 In badly written programs this could lead to "ofla" behaviour, where a program tries to read information from an unintended memory area, and treats executable code as data or vice versa.
 This is especially problematic if the zero page area is used to store system jump vectors and the firmware is tricked into overwriting them.